Chiropractic Medical Billing Company: Medicare Rules, Modifier Traps, and What Your Billing Partner Must Get Right

 Medicare Chiropractic Rules: What's Covered, What's Not, and Why It Matters

-Medicare Part B covers chiropractic manipulative treatment (CMT) — and only CMT — when it is performed to correct a vertebral subluxation.
-The subluxation must be documented by X-ray taken within 12 months prior to or 3 months after the start of treatment, or by a physical examination that includes at least two of the four P-A-R-T components.
+Medicare Part B covers chiropractic manipulative treatment (CMT) — and only CMT — when performed to correct a vertebral subluxation.
+The subluxation must be documented by X-ray or by a P-A-R-T exam: Pain/tenderness, Asymmetry/misalignment, Range of motion abnormality, and Tissue/tone changes.
+At least two findings must be documented, and at least one must be either Asymmetry or Range of motion.
+Without this documentation, the claim is denied.

 CPT CodeDescription2025 Medicare Avg.
 Reimbursement